buildinspace/peru/README.md

 `foo.bar`.

 ## Configuration
-**Note: These variables are going to [change substantially](https://phabricator.buildinspace.com/D197#2640) in an upcoming version.**

-- Set `PERU_CACHE` to move peru's cache somewhere besides `.peru/cache`.
-In particular, you can put it somewhere central, like `~/.peru-cache`.
-This lets you run commands like `git clean -dfx` without losing all your cloned repos, and it also lets you share clones between projects.
+There are several flags and environment variables you can set, to control where peru puts things.
+Flags always take precedence.

+- `--peru-file=<path>` or `PERU_FILE`: The path to your peru YAML file.
+  By default peru looks for `peru.yaml` in the current directory or one of its parents.
+This setting tells peru to use a specific file.
+If set, the sync dir (below) must also be set.
+- `--sync-dir=<path>` or `PERU_SYNC_DIR`: The path that all `imports`
+  are interpreted relative to.
+That is, if you import a module to `./`, the contents of that module go directly in the sync dir.
+By default this is the directory containing your `peru.yaml` file.
+If set, the peru file (above) must also be set.
+- `--state-dir=<path>` or `PERU_STATE_DIR`: The directory where peru
-- Set `PERU_DIR` to have peru store all of its state (including the cache, if `PERU_CACHE` is not set) somewhere besides `.peru`.
-You should not share this between projects, or peru will get very confused.
+  stashes all of its state metadata, and also the default parent directory of the cache dir (below).
+By default this is `.peru` inside the sync dir.
+You should not share this directory between two projects, or `peru sync` will get confused.
-- Set `PERU_FILE_NAME` if you absolutely must call your file something weird like `peru.yml`.
+- `--cache-dir=<path>` or `PERU_CACHE_DIR`: The directory where peru
+  keeps everything it's fetched.
+If you have many copies of the same project, for example on a server running automated tests, you can using a shared cache to speed up syncs.

 ## Links
 - [Discussion and announcements (Google